abinit/abinit/doc/mkdocs-tutorials/eph.md

 This lesson should take about 1 hour.

 ## 1 Calculation of the ground state and phonon structure of fcc Al

-_Before beginning, you might consider making a different subdirectory to work in.
-Why not create "Work_eph" in ~abinit/tests/tutorespfn/Input ?_
+*Before beginning, you might consider making a different subdirectory to work in.
+Why not create "Work_eph" in ~abinit/tests/tutorespfn/Input?*

-It is presumed that the user has already followed the Tutorials [RF1](lesson_rf1.html) and [RF2](lesson_rf2.html), and understands the calculation of ground state and response (phonon using density-functional perturbation theory (DFPT)) properties with ABINIT.
+It is presumed that the user has already followed the Tutorials [RF1](rf1) and [RF2](rf2), and understands the calculation of ground state and response (phonon using density-functional perturbation theory (DFPT)) properties with ABINIT.

 The file ~abinit/tests/tutorespfn/Input/teph_1.files lists the file names and root names for the first run (GS+perturbations).
 You can copy it to the working directory.
 You can also copy the file ~abinit/tests/tutorespfn/Input/teph_1.in to your working directory.
 This is your input file.

-* _cp ../teph_1.files ._
+    cp ../teph_1.files
-* _cp ../teph_1.in ._
+    cp ../teph_1.in

-You can immediately start this run - the input files will be examined later ...
+You can immediately start this run - the input files will be examined later...

     ../../abinit < teph_1.files > tmp-log &

 ### Dataset Structure and Flow